datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 administrative, system-wide level, and users do not need to care or know about where data is stored, as they can access it just as easily as before.

+.. findoutmore:: What is a special remote?

    A `special-remote <https://git-annex.branchable.com/special_remotes/>`_ is an extension to Git's concept of remotes, and can enable Git-annex to transfer data to and from places that are not Git repositories (e.g., cloud services or external machines such as an HPC system).
 Don't envision a special-remote as a physical place or location -- a special-remote is just a protocol that defines the underlying *transport* of your files *to* and *from* a specific location.

 The machines in question, parts of an old compute cluster and parts of the supercomputer at the JSC, are configured to receive and store data using the